iot2tangle/Raspberry-SenseHat/http/README.md

 ```

 **IMPORTANT:** remember the device_id you set here, it will have to match the one we will set later on the Rust server.

+Save the config file and run the Python server in charge of getting the sensors information and send them to the Streams Gateway

+`python server.py`

 # Setting up the Streams Gateway